CloudsWeight/Casino/README.md

 # Basic Principles
 Uses object-oriented principles to create multiple classes to mimic a casino craps game.
-*  Creates 10 random players with a random amount of money from $20-$1000.
+*  Combines classes with methods and procedural programming

 # Basic Usage
 Copy casino folder to computer, run the casino.py script to see basic example.